tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs dim_plan_id_at_creation %}

-The GitLab plan id of at the time of object creation.
+The GitLab plan id at the time of object creation.

 {% enddocs %}